Tim-Maes/BlazorPwaKit/README.md

 - **ServiceWorkerManager**: Register, update, and unregister service workers with full lifecycle event support.
 - **CachePolicyProvider**: Attribute/service for per-resource caching strategies (CacheFirst, NetworkFirst, StaleWhileRevalidate, etc.).
+- **OfflineFallback**: Configurable component to render a “you’re offline” page or placeholder when a requested route or asset isn’t cached.
 - **UpdatePrompt**: UI component that detects a new service worker version and prompts the user to refresh/reload.
 - **ConnectivityStatus**: UI component and service for real-time online/offline state and change events.
 - **Easy DI integration**: One-liner setup for all services and components.